emotionless/Basic-Networking/README.md

 Advanced Message Queuing Protocol (AMQP) is an application layer protocol that focuses on process-to-process([link](https://www.oreilly.com/library/view/java-message-service/9780596802264/ch04.html)) communication across IP networks.
 An encoding schema and a set of procedures allow for two different servers to communicate regardless of the technology used.
 Overall, the goal of AMQP is to enable message passing through broker services over TCP/IP connections.
 AMQP is considered a compact protocol, since it’s a binary protocol, meaning that everything sent over AMQP is binary data.
 A binary protocol avoids sending useless data over the wire.
 > [Link](https://www.cloudamqp.com/blog/2019-11-21-what-is-amqp-and-why-is-it-used-in-rabbitmq.html)

+## What is socket
+Two processes that run on the same machine, or different machines, communicate through sockets.
+Sockets are seen as the end of the two-way communication between two processes; they allow processes to communicate with each other ​using a file descriptor and are commonly used in client-server applications that allow ​for ​communication between multiple applications.

+## How sockets are created
+A socket is created by concatenating the IP number of a system and a software port number (not a ​hardware port number).
+This allows the process to know the address of the system (the IP address) and the address where the information needs to be sent (the port number).
+The IP number and the port number are separated by a ​:.

+Example: 192.168.1.25:8080

+IP address + Port

 # Questions
 * Understand what the different address classes (A, B, C), know what the private network addresses are used for, what local and broadcast addresses are.
 * Understand the role of ports in TCP, standard and non-standard port ranges and know common standard ports for commonly used protocols.